haskell/ecosystem-proposals/proposals/0000-proposal-process.rst

 Proposed change
 ---------------

-I propose that we adopt a variant on the
+We propose that we adopt a variant on the
 `GHC Proposals <https://github.com/ghc-proposals/ghc-proposals>`_,
 building our proposal process on top of existing code review tools for dissemination and refinement of proposals with a standing committee acting as the final arbiter of proposal acceptance.

-To ensure that the process is as accessible and convenient as possible, I propose that we build this process on top of GitHub.
+To ensure that the process is as accessible and convenient as possible, we propose that we build this process on top of GitHub.

 Proposal process